Vibrant Bitmap

 Roaring Bitmap also supports the following set operations:

-- Union: Generates a new bitmap containing all elements from two bitmaps.
+- Union: Creates a new bitmap containing all elements from two bitmaps.

-- Intersection: Generates a new bitmap containing only elements present in both bitmaps.
+- Intersection: Creates a new bitmap containing only elements present in both bitmaps.

-- Symmetric Difference: Generates a new bitmap containing elements present in only one of the two bitmaps.
+- Symmetric Difference: Creates a new bitmap containing elements present in only one of the two bitmaps.

-These operations are optimized based on the bitmap's container type and are performed with high speed.
+These operations are optimized based on the bitmap's container type and are executed very quickly.

 Installation